pgm-2425-itexploration/syllabus/tutorials/cms/wordpress-met-bedrock.md

 ### Summary

-By following these steps, you've set up a simple WordPress site with a functional theme, essential plugins, and key pages.
+By following these steps, you have set up a simple WordPress site with a functional theme, essential plugins, and key pages.
 From here, you can further customize your site by modifying theme templates, adding more plugins, and expanding your content.

 ## Common Issues and Troubleshooting Tips